spark-solutions/chain_it/README.md

 # Dealing with a failure
 failure = ->(value) { Result.new(false, value) }

-Chainer.new.
+ChainIt.new.
         chain { success.call 2 }.
         chain { failure.call 0 }.               #=> All later #chain calls will be skipped
         chain { success.call 4 }.
         result.
         value                                   #=> 0
 ```
 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/spark-solutions/chainer.
+Bug reports and pull requests are welcome on GitHub at https://github.com/spark-solutions/chain_it.

 ## License